JohannesJossi/ml-agents/docs/Using-Docker.md

-# Using Docker For ML-Agents (Experimental)
+# Using Docker For ML-Agents

 We currently offer a solution for Windows and Mac users who would like to do training or inference using Docker.
 This option may be appealing to those who would like to avoid installing Python and TensorFlow themselves.
 The current setup forces both TensorFlow and Unity to _only_ rely on the CPU for computations.
-Consequently, our Docker simulation [does not use a GPU](https://en.wikipedia.org/wiki/Xvfb) to do visual rendering.
+Consequently, our Docker simulation does not use a GPU and uses [`Xvfb`](https://en.wikipedia.org/wiki/Xvfb) to do visual rendering. `Xvfb` is a utility that enables `ML-Agents` (or any other application) to do rendering virtually i.e. it does not assume that the machine running `ML-Agents` has a GPU or a display attached to it.
 This means that rich environments which involve agents using camera-based visual observations might be slower.

 ## Requirements